tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 Aside:
 If You're just interested in the topics of **baseline grid** or **implementation** check out these [2 shorter guides](#the-other-guides).

+### Get to know the Figma plugin

+This will be your trusty tool during this process.

+You'll run it once not worrying too much

+### Decide if You want to use a baseline grid

+A baseline grid can make You feel extra special ✨.
+Or help You with your design or whatever.

+There are lots of ways to use a baseline grid.
+The Utopia Figma plugin generates one for You, so it's not too hard to get started.

+If You're like _thank you, nopedy-nope!_ -- move on to the next step.

+If, however, _yass, puhleaseee!_ -- I recommend You read [Designing a Utopian layout grid](https://utopia.fyi/blog/designing-a-utopian-layout-grid/).
+There's diagrams there and a step-by-step guide and You'll get a glimpse of the messiness that awaits You down this path.

+Speaking of messiness, You'll also get acquainted with the Utopia Figma plugin earlier than the other folks.
+Some instructions down the line might be old news for You, sorry.

+-   Run the 'Utopia / Fluid type + space calculator'-plugin in Figma.
+In the UI that pops up, adjust the grid _to your needs_.
+Don't worry about the other stuff, You'll deal with it later.
+Press the big button.
+Wait for a bit.

+-   Look at the generated frames.
+If some of it looks blank, try making the grid visible with `shift + g`.

+Now You're set up to

 ### Create a wireframe for `min`

 Your first goal is to **figure out the size of the the majority of text in your project.** This is called 'body text' in this guide.

--   Choose a width for your `min` state.
-To help You decide, see the section "1.
+-   **If You're not using a grid**, choose a width for your `min` state.
+To help You with this, see the section "1.
 Choose @min viewport width" in [Designing a utopian layout grid](https://utopia.fyi/blog/designing-a-utopian-layout-grid/).

+-   **If You _are_ using a grid**, the issue is now how to fit the grid into the frame -- do you stretch one or the other, or leave it kind of overlapping or what?
+There is a simple solution proposed in the grid guide mentioned earlier: make your `min` frame the width of the generated `min` grid.
+It won't be exactly your official `min` width, but it should be close to it.
+Nobody will ever know. buaha!

--   In Figma, create a frame with that width.
+*   In Figma, create a frame with that width.
 You might choose a device from Figma's list with a width that's close, then scale it proportionally to the exact number (e.g. by holding `shift` while scaling).

--   Design stuff until You get a sense for a workable `font size`.
+*   Design stuff until You get a sense for a workable `font size`.

 _Workable_ -- not perfect.
 Don't put too much pressure on yourself to 'get it right' at this point, whatever that means in design.
 You'll be remaking (or modifying) this wireframe using the Utopia system as You follow this guide.
 You can change your `font size` at any point.